awslabs/sandbox-accounts-for-events/README.md

 * An AWS account, preferably part of AWS Organizations (see recommendations in chapter [Children Accounts](docs/accounts.md))
 * AWS CLI v2 installed
 * GNU make installed
+* [Github personal token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) (with admin_repo and admin_webhook), that will be used to create sandbox repo on github rather than [codecommit (deprecated)](https://horovits.medium.com/disruption-ahead-aws-quietly-axing-services-033e7518eefb)

 1. Clone this GitHub repository to your local environment:
     ```bash